knowledgetranslation/process/how_to_make_a_quality_website.md

 1. Make sure all designs account for and define all interactions and states (clicks, hovers, transitions, etc.).

+1. A site should be completely usable without any special instruction to the user, and without any documentation.[^65]

-1. “A user interface is like a joke.
+	“A user interface is like a joke.
 If you have to explain it, it’s not that good.” —Martin LeBlanc[^18]

 	“No line of instruction will compensate for a bad design.” —Robert Hoekman Jr.[^19]

 1. Build everything (content, design, development) modularly: you’ll probably be on another project where you can re-use components.

 	* E.g., Brad Frost’s [Atomic Design methodology](http://bradfrostweb.com/blog/post/atomic-web-design/)

+1. If possible, provide translations, localization, and/or internationalization that is appropriate for your intended audience.

+	* Even if you’re building a site in English only *now*, build it so that translation, localization, and/or internationalization can be easily incorporated later.

+	* Even if explicit translation doesn’t occur, sites should still be built so that they’re easy for users to translate on their own, using machine translation (e.g. [Google Translate](https://translate.google.com/)), and easy to understand if English is not their first language.
+(Note that these are accessibility requirements under [Web Content Accessibility Guidelines 2.0 Guideline 3.1](http://www.w3.org/TR/WCAG20/#meaning).)

 1. Avoid social components (e.g. forums, chat, blogs, social media) when possible.